I’ve read plenty of social media posts that say the same thing—”How does anyone survive downsizing and move onto a boat (or RV)? It’s overwhelming.”

 I remember a lot of yelling.
 Some crying.
 And even a mutiny that led to me being declared captain of Meander from then on.

 It would have been different if one or both of us had more sailing experience before we moved on board (we had taken ASA sailing lessons and chartered a boat on our own in Canada).
-But it would not necessarily been easier.
+But it would not necessarily have been easier.

 Embarking on the new challenge of life on board and feeling afraid exposed the emotional wounds we had both suffered in our lives.
 Three years later, we’re still trying to figure things out.